kernelsmith/about/README.md

 ### Objective

 To make things and break things.
 Great things.
 To work with great people who like to do the same.
-To eventually manage people and projects focused on making great things aimed at breaking things or preventing said breakage.
+To architect teams and solutions focused on breaking things
+and preventing said breakage.

 ### Bio